Vision loss detection and progression prediction

 Background

 The long onset period and unnoticed symptoms of many ocular diseases make it hard for patients and clinical practitioners to be aware of the functional impairments.
 For instance, a high prevalence ophthalmic disease—glaucoma—often starts with small scotomas (blind spots) in the periphery, and is easy to be ignored.
 Glaucoma usually affects the peripheral area of the retina at the early stage, which may affect functional vision so subtly during the initial period that it goes unnoticed in the patient’s daily life often for over many years.
 However, once it turns to the advanced stage, the central visual acuity is affected severely, leading to irreversible functional visual loss, rapid decrease of living quality, and even the loss of eyeball.
 Similarly, diabetic retinopathy is another ocular disease that is asymptomatic during the initial stage but will heavily affect visual function during the proliferative stage.
-The prevalence of diabetes and prediabetes in the United States are 14.6% and 37.5%[1] respectively.
-And 34.6%[2] of diabetic patients are estimated to have diabetic retinopathy but few of them are diagnosed and have a systemic clinical measurement.
+The prevalence of diabetes and prediabetes in the United States are 14.6% and 37.5%, respectively.
+And 34.6% of diabetic patients are estimated to have diabetic retinopathy but few of them are diagnosed and have a systemic clinical measurement.
 Diseases like glaucoma and diabetic retinopathy often go unnoticed until the moderate-to-advances stages of the disease.
 At the same time, many ocular diseases are irreversible, which makes early detection extremely important to timely initiate or adjust ocular therapy before diseases progress to stages that cause severe loss of living quality.

 However, the diagnosis and detection of functional worsening of ocular disease are challenging, as measurements are noisy, and the differentiation between true disease progression and random fluctuations or measurement artifacts is difficult.
 Besides, the distinguishment between normal people and patients with ocular diseases is not that obvious in real life.
-People with ocular hypertension required long-term follow-up to prevent them to develop glaucoma.
+People with ocular hypertension require long-term follow-up to prevent them from developing glaucoma.
 Meanwhile, people with normal-tension glaucoma are hard to be distinguished from normal people and need systemic detection to be found and diagnosed.
 How to develop an efficient detective method that meets both the screening and follow-up requirements of most ocular diseases is important and urgent.

 What We do